 While it’s a wonderful thing to be able to troubleshoot and fix your own dishwasher, it’s even better to avoid having to deal with it at all by taking care of your hardworking kitchen companion.
 Each year that you have your dishwasher, do the following:

 - Remove the spray arms and clean them well with a stiff brush.
-This will help eliminate any debris that could be blocking the holes and maintain your appliance.
+This will help eliminate any debris that could be blocking the spray arm / holes and ensure proper running of the spray arm.

 - Clean the filter and trap.
 Even if your dishwasher is draining, remove the trap and filter and give them a good scrub with soap and water.
 Usually, you’ll need a screwdriver to get the filter out.